cyrusinnovation/mail-scraper/README.md

 						 # For this you also need to add the Firefox binary to your PATH
 						 # E.g.,  $>	export PATH=$PATH:/Applications/Firefox.app/Contents/MacOS

+The shell scripts that start and stop the server currently presuppose some flavor of UNIX, and have only been tested on OS X.

 Development
 =====